Nicola Carey wants to bowl yorkers like Jhulan Goswami | Sports-Games

 Australian women team's pace bowling all-rounder Nicola Carey looks up to Jhulan Goswami and would like to bowl yorkers like the legendary India seamer.

-Goswami in her over 15-year career, has played 11 women's test, a staggering 192 ODIs and 68 T20s, having scalped 41, 240 and 56 wickets respectively.
-Carey, who has played 20 WODIs and 18 WT20s and is yet to wear the whites, also described the Indian batting line up as a ''dangerous'' one.
+Goswami in her over a 15-year career has played 11 women's tests, a staggering 192 ODIs, and 68 T20s, having scalped 41, 240, and 56 wickets respectively.
+Carey, who has played 20 WODIs and 18 WT20s and is yet to wear the whites, also described the Indian batting lineup as a ''dangerous'' one.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)